• less than12 metres

 30 days seatime on any vessel

-That’s why we do face to face training which verifies they have these skills.
+That’s why we do face to face training which verifies you have these skills.

 A sea time assessment is completed to check and confirm this experience and knowledge.